-Knowing when to hit or stand in the game is not only an important part of actually being able to play blackjack, it can also reduce the house edge by half, which makes it one of the best casino games to play if you’re looking for good betting odds.
-This is also true for knowing when to split or double down in the game (which we’ll discuss further on.)
+Knowing when to hit or stand in the game is not only an important part of actually being able to play blackjack, but it can also reduce the house edge by half.
+This makes blackjack one of the best casino games to play if you’re looking for good betting odds.
+This is also true for knowing when to split or double down in the game (which we’ll discuss later on.)

 Blackjack: When to hit

-If your hand has a total of 8, it only makes sense that you hit.
-This is because the chances of you making a good hand are high, with so many 10-value cards in the deck.
-It is also wise to hit if the dealer has a relatively higher-value card in their hand such as a 7, 8 or 9, because they are likely to make 21, and the main aim of the game is to beat the dealer’s hand.
+If your hand has a total of 8, you hit.
+This is because the chances of you making a good hand are high with so many 10-value cards in the deck.
+It is also wise to hit if the dealer has a relatively higher-value card in their hand, such as a 7, 8 or 9, because they are likely to make 21.
+Ultimately, the game’s main aim is to beat the dealer’s hand.

 While it’s not advised, some players choose to hit when they have a hand total of 12 or 13 and the dealer has a lower card.
 That hand is very unlikely to win but it just might, depending on what card you’ll draw next.